Bubu threw this request into the Suggestion Box:

 WHAT DO THEY DO: Short, drapey cardigans … well, there are a LOT of different types that will do a lot of different things to a lot of different bodies.
 How’s that for a cop-out?
-I own only one myself – this zebra-print number – and since it has a pointed hem in the front it helps draw the eye vertically along my torso.
+I have only ever owned one myself – this zebra-print number that was consigned years ago – and since it has a pointed hem in the front it helps draw the eye vertically along my torso.
 If it had a blunt, straight hem it would draw the eye right to its own endpoint.
-Short, drapey cardigans may add volume around the midsection and aren’t the best at accentuating waistlines.
+Short, drapey cardigans may add volume around the midsection and aren’t terribly helpful with accentuating waistlines.

-WHAT TO PAIR WITH THEM: Since this style is pretty voluminous by nature, I prefer to wear mine with fitted garments.
+WHAT TO PAIR WITH THEM: Since this style is pretty voluminous by nature, I always wore mine with fitted garments.
 Sheath dresses and cigarette pants both work well, as would skinny or straight-leg jeans.

 LONG AND STRAIGHT

 WHAT ARE THEY: Long, straight cardigans hit below the hip and have a straight or fitted shape.
 This is the style that many mall stores deem the “boyfriend cardigan.”

 WHAT DO THEY DO: Long, straight cardigans can definitely affect your perceived height, especially if they hit low on your thigh and are worn with pants.
 Shortening effects can be mitigated with heels, if you like.
 This style has a long, straight opening and therefore draws the eye vertically along your body, but can also serve to mask the waistline since it’s often a non-tailored garment.
 Fastening one or two buttons can help carve out a waist, as can belting your under-layer.